-Ensure that no persons, especially children, are present in the folding and working area of the machine.
+Ensure that no persons - children in particular - are present in the slewing and working area of the machine.
 Persons could be caught by the machine within this area.
 Accidents with serious or fatal injuries may be caused as a result.